Hind Swaraj or Indian Home Rule: Censorship

 The Gujarati version of Hind Swaraj was banned by the British authorities, on its publication in India.

 Reception

 In September 1938, the philosophical magazine The Aryan Path published a symposium on Hind Swaraj.
 The contributors were several noted writers: Frederick Soddy, Claude Houghton, G. D. H. Cole, C. Delisle Burns, John Middleton Murry, J. D. Beresford, Hugh Fausset, Gerald Heard and Irene Rathbone.
 Their responses to Hind Swaraj varied from "enthusiasm to respectful criticism".

-More recently, in 2025, a sharper criticism of 'Hind Swaraj' was published by the author Rajesh Talwar, in a book titled The Mahatma's Manifesto: A Critique of Hind Swaraj.
-According to India Today magazine, Talwar's book unpacks untold truths about Gandhi's legacy.
-It "challenges Gandhi's principles, sparking debate among readers."
+More recently, in 2025, a sharper criticism of Hind Swaraj was published by the author Rajesh Talwar, in a book titled The Mahatma's Manifesto: A Critique of Hind Swaraj.
+According to the magazine India Today, Talwar's book unpacks untold truths about Gandhi's legacy and "challenges Gandhi's principles, sparking debate among readers."